“Free trade produces better economic outcomes”

 Be one of the first to vote

-Tariffs are taxes on imported goods designed to protect domestic industries from foreign competition, while protectionist policies broadly restrict trade to shield local producers.
-Economists debate their effects: supporters argue they protect jobs and infant industries, while critics contend they raise consumer prices, invite retaliation, and reduce overall economic efficiency.
-The debate has intensified in recent years as major economies, particularly the United States, have deployed tariffs as tools of trade and industrial policy.
+Tariffs are taxes on imported goods designed to protect domestic industries from foreign competition, while protectionism broadly refers to policies that shield home markets from international trade.
+Economists remain divided on their long-term effects: supporters argue they protect jobs and infant industries, while critics contend they raise consumer prices, invite retaliation, and reduce overall economic efficiency.
+The debate has intensified in recent years as major economies, particularly the U.S., have deployed tariffs as tools of trade policy and geopolitical strategy.